 The triangle represents the jiva or embodied soul which has three bodies – Gross, Subtle and Causal.
 The gross body includes the five elements, organs of perception, organs of action and the five pranas.
 The subtle body, contains the mind or psycho-emotional sheath which takes in and synthesizes sensory input through the organs of perception, the intellect or wisdom sheath, the discriminating faculty that then tells the third component, the ego/doer, what to do.
 A forth aspect of the subtle body is memory, not depicted here.
 The causal body is subconscious, and contains the seeds of past action, known as vasanas.

 There are two OMs in this chart.
 The one above the circle of maya is the true self, original consciousness.
 The little OM within the subtle body, is reflected consciousness.
 Awareness is non-dual and object-less and therefore not perceivable by the gross sense organs.
 However, when the vasanas have been purified or neutralized through sadhana or practice, a reflection of true self is revealed to the jiva.
 This is called sakshi chaitanyam or reflected consciousness.
 For all intents and purposes a clear reflection of the self is as good as the self itself, just as it’s difficult to tell the difference between the moon in the sky and it’s reflection in a glassy lake.

 The above is a description of the microcosmic jiva, the body-mind-sense complex.
 The macrocosmic jiva is known as Isvara, the creator.
 When Maya conditions limitless conscious existence, Isvara the creator is manifest.
 Isvara is responsible for maintaining the dharma or structure of creation.
 For all intents and purposes, Maya and Isvara are synonymous.

-Suffering results when we identify with the microcosmic jiva (consciousness plus the three bodies).
-Freedom results when we identify with our true self, Satchitananda, limitless, conscious existence.
+Suffering results when we identify as the microcosmic jiva (consciousness plus the three bodies).
+Freedom results when we identify as our true self, Satchitananda, limitless, conscious existence.